 A. Request for Review by the Dean or Director.
 The academic staff member must submit a written request for review of a layoff decision to the dean or director and send a copy to the Secretary of the Academic Staff office within 20 working days of receipt of the written notice of layoff.
 The request must include a statement of facts and circumstances supporting the request.

 B. Review by the Dean or Director.
 When a review is requested, the dean, director, or designee shall meet with the academic staff member, who shall have an opportunity to present facts and circumstances concerning the layoff.
-The dean, director, or designee shall conduct an objective review of all pertinent facts and circumstances and notify the employee, the department chair or unit head, the Secretary of the Academic Staff, and the Office of Human Resources of his or her decision in writing within 20 working days following the meeting.
+The dean, director, or designee shall conduct an objective review of all pertinent facts and circumstances and notify the employee, the department chair or unit head, the Secretary of the Academic Staff, and the Office of Human Resources of their decision in writing within 20 working days following the meeting.
 If there is no decision by the dean, director, or designee regarding the written request for review within the designated time period, the employee can appeal to the Academic Staff Appeals Committee within 20 working days of the expiration of the designated period.

 C. Appeal to the Academic Staff Appeals Committee.
 The academic staff member shall have 20 working days from receipt of the dean, director, or designee's decision to file the written appeal with the Secretary of the Academic Staff, which will forward the files to the Academic Staff Appeals Committee, the Office of Human Resources, and the dean, director, or designee within five working days.
 The dean, director, or designee shall provide the employing department and employee’s supervisor with a copy of the academic staff member’s appeal.
 The Academic Staff Appeals Committee shall conduct a hearing in accordance with ASPP 9.